Learn the best way to load a Samsung dishwasher

 Loading a dishwasher can be tricky, but doing it right will improve cleaning and drying performance.
 Each Samsung dishwasher includes loading recommendations in the user manual.
 However, the general recommendations below can be applied to any dishwasher.
 Let us show you the best way to load a dishwasher.

 Plan ahead.
-The the number and size of the dishes will determine the optimal load pattern, so have a good idea before putting the first dish in.
-For the suggested load patterns for your model, see the user's manual.
+The number and size of the dishes will determine the optimal load pattern, so have a good idea before putting the first dish in.
+For the suggested load patterns for your model, see the user manual.

 Use all of your dishwasher's features and configure it to what will work best for each load.
 Each dishwasher has foldable, adjustable, or removable parts to provide a variety of options.
 The user's manual has a description of your model's features.